Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 - You believe in deep mastery over surface exposure

-- You want structured training with clear goals
+- You want structured training with clear cycle-based goals

-- You're preparing for time-pressured games (blitz, rapid)
+- You're preparing for time-pressured games where instant recognition matters

-- You value seeing clearly measurable improvement across cycles
+- You value seeing measurable improvement in solve times across cycles

-- You want completely free access to quality training
+- You want completely free access to training

 Choose ChessTempo if: